Dlang-UPB/D-Summer-School/advanced-metaprogramming/README.md

 In this case, we use it to access a given member of a structure or class, without knowing the specific type of that object.
 This procedure is called [Duck Typing](https://en.wikipedia.org/wiki/Duck_typing).
 It's defined by the saying "if it walks like a duck, and quacks like a duck, then it's a duck", meaning that the type of an object is unimportant, as long as it contains the methdos and fields we require.
-We'll discuss this concept in more details [later in this ssession](#duck-typing).
+We'll discuss this concept in more details [later in this session](#duck-typing).

+#### Logger

+Now that you have a better grasp of `__traits`, head back to `logger/logger.d` and take another look at the `unittest` you added earlier.
+To make it work, you first need to output the name of the structure.
-Now that you have a better grasp of `__traits`, head back to `logger/logger.d` and find the appropriate trait to obtain the name of the structure passed to the `log` function.
+Find the appropriate trait to obtain the name of the structure passed to the `log` function.
 Use one of the traits listed in the [documentation](https://dlang.org/spec/traits.html).

+Then, you need to iterate through all members of the structure. and print their names.
 Now use another trait to obtain the list of all members of the structure.
 Iterate this list using a `foreach` statement and append the name of each member of the structure to the output string.

 [Quiz](./quizzes/compile-time-reflection.md)

 ### CTFE Returns

+Remember that CTFE makes the compiler execute some code itself.
+We can specify that certain statements are to be evaluated by the compiler by adding the `static` keyword before other keywords such as `if`, `foreach` and `assert`.

+#### Logger

 We can optimise the `foreach` loop we've just written at compile time and have the compiler handle the iteration.